wmakley/tomcat-launchd/README.md

 ## Installation

-1. Copy the .plist file to ~/Library/LaunchAgents/ and modify the paths and labels as needed.
+1. Copy the .plist file to ~/Library/LaunchAgents/ and modify the paths, labels, and environment variables as needed.
+Every "path/to/tomcat" should be changed and JAVA_HOME should be set correctly (the example is for [AdoptOpenJDK](https://adoptopenjdk.net/)).
 2. Copy launchd\_wrapper.sh to your Tomcat "bin" folder and make sure it is executable (`chmod +x launchd_wrapper.sh`).
 3. `launchctl load ~/Library/LaunchAgents/mysite.tomcat.plist`